apple/turicreate/userguide/sound_classifier/export-coreml.md

 The input to this model is an `MLMultiArray` of length 15,600 this is 975ms of data at a sample rate of 16K per second (.975 * 16,000 = 15,600).
-The input must also only be one channel (i.e. mono not stero).
+The input must also only be one channel (i.e. mono not stereo).
 It is important that the input to the model be 15,600 elements of one channel data at a 16k sample rate.